Alpha-131/CV/README.md

 # Hey everyone!

-This is my first ever GITHUB repository as well as my first ever HTML project.
+This is my first ever GITHUB repository.
-I decided to make a CV as my first basic project with the help of only HTMLL.
+I decided to make a CV as my first HTML project.
+I've hosted the website using GITHUB
 THANK YOU!